 I’ve been hearing a lot about the federal government’s new program, where new home buyers can get an interest-free loan to beef up their down payment that sure will help people get into the housing market.
 I want to learn more about this program.
-So I’m taking SeeWhy’s Uber Challenge.
-I’m going to order an Uber, start the video on SeeWhy’s YouTube channel and see if they can explain it to me before my ride arrives.
+So I’m taking SeeWhy’s “Uber Challenge”.
+I’m going to order an Uber, start the video on SeeWhy’s YouTube channel, and see if they can explain it to me before my ride arrives.

 The lack of affordable housing in much of Canada has been a hot topic for many years.
 It seems whether you’re in the market to buy or rent the costs keep going up at an alarming rate.
 Governments are trying to solve this issue, but it’s a really tough nut to crack.
 There’s a figurative tug of war between people who want housing prices to fall, like those trying to get into the market, and those that don’t – like people who already own real estate.
 I’m going to discuss the government’s new “first-time home-buyer incentive program”.
 Whenever I come across an article on this program it tends to focus on the interest-free loan aspect, which is great, but there’s another side of the coin that doesn’t get too much attention.
 So we’re going to discuss both.

-To help people get into the real estate market the government has introduced the first-time home-buyer incentive.
+To help people get into the real estate market the government has introduced the first-time home-buyer incentive (FTHBI).
 Under this plan, the government will lend money interest-free to a qualified first-time home-buyer, which increases the total down payment.
-This lowers the amount that has to be financed through a lending institution which ultimately results in a lower monthly payment.
+This lowers the amount that has to be financed through a lending institution, which ultimately results in a lower monthly payment.
 Let’s look at an example together.

 Paul is purchasing a home for $100,000.
-Now you’re probably thinking, where can I buy a home for a hundred grand?
+Now you’re probably thinking, where can I buy a home for a $100,000?
 I get that, but I want to use simple, easy to understand numbers.
 Paul saved hard and has a 5% down payment.
 Let’s assume he pays a CMHC fee in cash, so that it’s not added to the mortgage, and we’ll take a look at his mortgage payment into scenarios.

 Finally, I want to remind you, this program is not available to everyone.
 Keep in mind, its purpose is to help someone get into the housing market.
-Therefore to participate the buyer must qualify as a first-time home-buyer and have a minimum of 5% down from their own resources.
+Therefore, to participate, the buyer must qualify as a first-time home-buyer and have a minimum of 5% down from their own resources.
 The government will then loan up to 5% for purchases of a resale home or 10% for new construction.
 Take note of one more thing – this results in a first mortgage with the primary lender and a second mortgage with the government, both of which are registered against the property.
 This could increase the home buyer’s legal fees upon closing.

 Thanks SeeWhy, that really helped … and here’s my ride.